-5.5.
-Embedding Constraints.
+5.5 Embedding Constraints

 The PSL Ontology does not force the existence of complex activities; there may be subtrees of the occurrence tree that contain occurrences of subactivities, yet not be activity trees.
-Consequently, not every occurrence of a subactivity is a subactivity occurrence due to external activities that occur during an occurrence of an activity.
 We can exploit this property to represent the existence of activity attempts, intended effects, and temporal constraints; subtrees that do not satisfy the desired constraints will simply not correspond to activity trees for the activity.

-5.5.1.
-External Activity Occurrences.
+External Activity Occurrences

 For a given complex activity, there may be external activities (that is, activities that are not subactivities) whose occurrence either interfere with the complex activity or which are necessary for the activity to occur.
 Examples of such necessary activities include either activities performed by external agents (such as a courier delivery or pickup) or it may be an activity such as setup.
-In the constraint the activity that changes the drill bit fixture is not a subactivity of the process plan for producing the chassis, but is a setup activity that must occur between drilling the two sets of holes.
+In the constraint To produce the chassis, first drill the series of 1 cm holes, followed by drilling the series of 2 cm holes, the activity that changes the drill bit fixture is not a subactivity of the process plan for producing the chassis, but is a setup activity that must occur between drilling the two sets of holes.